-The competitive categories include a Futures Division (six and under), a separate Junior Divisions and an Adult/Master Division.
-Beginning at 9 a.m. there will be field, table tennis, a slalom (obstacle) course.
+The Wheelchair Games competitive categories include a Futures Division (six and under), a separate Junior Division, Adult and separate Masters levels at age 35 and older, age 50 and older, and the senior Masters division at age 60 and over.
+Beginning at 9:00 a.m. there will be field, table tennis, a slalom (obstacle) course.
 Track events start at 1:30 p.m.

-Entries received by Sept.
-1 are entitled to a $5 discount on the regular registration fee of $25.
-Financial assistance also is available for those who cannot afford the registration fee as Burke encourages all athletes to participate in this event, regardless of their ability to pay.
-The registration fee also includes an event t-shirt, lunch and a goody bag.
+Entries received by September 4 are entitled to a $5 discount on the regular registration fee of $25.
+Your registration fee includes an event t-shirt, lunch and a goodie bag.

-Please call the Wheelchair Games Hotline at (914) 597-2850 if you have any questions about the Games.
-If you have questions about classification and/or the athletic events, please contact Ralph Armento, meet director, at firstname.lastname@example.org or (732) 422-9094.
-We look forward to seeing you on Sept.
-28.
+Please call (914) 597-2850 if you have any questions about the Games.
+If you have questions about classification and/or the athletic events, please contact Ralph Armento, meet director, at email@example.com or at (732) 266-2634

 The annual Wheelchair Games is produced entirely by volunteers, including Burke employees and people from the community.
 These volunteers come from civic groups, schools, religious organizations and other associations.
 The success of the Wheelchair Games would not be possible without the help of volunteers.